What am I?

 - “He breaks things. . . and sometimes fixes them.”

 The truth is, I do a lot of of the above.
 I will let you guess which those are.

 Yes, No, Both and Neither.

 Straddling the lines between people, policy and product, your HRIS department will ideally have a finger in every pie.

 In the perfect world, your HRIS staff will understand and be able to consult on the people side of your process as well as the way your staff interacts with the technology driving this.

 They will understand the reasons why certain workflows are being created and how to apply these in a meaningful way.

 They will keep abreast of technology, how it is changing and how these changes can benefit your HR function and business as a whole.

-In this man’s humble opinion – and not just because he wants to remained employed or employable, The HRIS aera is one that needs to sit inside or very closely beside your Human Resources department.
+In this man’s humble opinion – and not just because he wants to remain employed or employable, The HRIS area is one that needs to sit inside or very closely beside your Human Resources department.
 Organisations that have had their IS department absorb or run their HRIS function have made a mistake.